citp/privacy-policy-historical/r/ri/rig/righthealth.com.md

-> *The following text is extracted and transformed from the righthealth.com privacy policy that was archived on 2010-01-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100114065526id_/http%3A//www.righthealth.com/corp/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the righthealth.com privacy policy that was archived on 2010-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101201084007id_/http%3A//www.righthealth.com/corp/privacy_policy) for the most accurate reproduction.*

-# Privacy_policy on Kosmix
+# Privacy Policy on Kosmix

 _RightHealth is owned and operated by Kosmix.[View Kosmix's Terms of Service](https://web.archive.org/corp/terms_of_service)._